 Melissa A. Benson, owner of Ranting Centaur Studios, is an illustrator and fine artist with a colorful, realistic style.
-She paints both fantasy subjects and decorative design.
-She has been creating quality artwork for over twenty years.
+She paints Pagan subjects along with the fantasy art she has done for the gaming industry for years.
+Decorative accents to artwork on her print-on-demand sites are designed and added digitally.
+She has been creating quality artwork for over thirty years.
 Her work is primarily in a mixed media of oils and colored pencils.
-High contrast black and white work is done in multi-weight graphite pencil, and large pieces are done completely in oils.
+High contrast black and white work is done in multi-weight graphite pencil and charcoal on halftone paper, and large pieces are done completely in oils.

 Her name is best known in the gaming industry for creating powerful and imaginative creature illustrations for many of the top collectible card game (CCG) publishers.
 Melissa worked with Wizards of the Coast, before they became a corporate giant, when they first published Magic: The Gathering in 1993.
 She created several iconic character designs for that game, most notably Nightmare, Shivan Dragon and Lord of Atlantis.
 She did illustrations for many subsequent expansions of the game as well.

 She has also worked for White Wolf Publishing when they introduced Vampire: the Masquerade; Iron Crown Entertainment’s Middle Earth game; the Dragon Storm RPG game published by Black Dragon Press; the oriental / science fiction card game Shadowfist published by Z-Man Games, and Camelot Legends among others.

 Melissa specializes in believable anthropomorphic creatures and people in natural and historic settings.
 The bulk of her recent work has been private commissions for clients who want an accurate portrait of their role playing characters.
 Melissa will take their descriptions and make suggestions (you really shouldn’t have EVERY piece of equipment they own in the picture) until they are confident that they will be getting great results.